ADGEfficiency/personal-blog/_drafts/favourite_fallacies.md

 > ... markets in which people are not completely sure of how to assess quality, they use price as a stand-in for quality - Robert Cialdini

 The price-value bias is our tendency to associate higher prices with higher quality.
 It's evident in the common phenomenon of market shares increasing when a business raises prices.
+People associate price with quality - if it's more expensive, it must better!

 The price-value bias can be useful when higher prices really do mean more value - the problem occurs when in reality it's just the cheaper stuff in a different packet.
 It's worth noting here that value is customer dependent - if someone feels happier spending more money, then this is a form of value.